Condominium Associations and Homeowner Associations

 There can be very serious legal issues that arise during the construction and development of condominiums in the State of Alabama.
 During the first few years of a condominium development, the control and operation of the condominium association is often in the hands of the developer (the Declarant) until a certain number of units are sold.
 During this period of developer control, there is often risk of conflicts of interests, fraud and failure to properly fund the reserve accounts of the condominium association.

 In his construction law practice, Will Beckum has seen serious construction defects arise in condominium developments.
 Often because these developments are built in stages, many owners will experience the same defects.
 These defects can involve faulty foundations, leaking windows and roofs, building code violations and other issues.
-Repairs can be costly and the owners will be responsible for large special assessments to pay for unanticipated repairs.Discuss your situation with and experienced construction attorney
+Repairs can be costly and the owners will be responsible for large special assessments to pay for unanticipated repairs.Discuss Your Situation With an Experienced Construction Attorney

 Construction attorney, Will Beckum assists people across the state of Alabama, including in Birmingham, Vestavia Hills, Hoover, Jasper, Montgomery, Cullman, Huntsville, Sylacauga, and Tuscaloosa.
 If you or your condominium and/or homeowners’ association needs legal guidance regarding construction defects, fraud or other issues, and you would like to know more about your legal rights and options, contact our office today online or at 205-588-0699 to learn more about our services.